The Hangman (1928 film)

 The Hangman or The Prosecutor Accuses (German:Der Henker or Der Staatsanwalt klagt an) is a 1928 German silent film directed by Adolf Trotz and Theodor Sparkuhl, starring Andrée Lafayette, Bernhard Goetzke and Fritz Kampers.
 A public prosecutor, a merciless lawyer, is reformed by his own experiences.

 Plot summary

-Public Prosecutor Leander is known for his heavy-handed and unyielding approach to pleading, demanding draconian punishments, often even the death penalty, for every accused offender.
-One day, he experiences firsthand how difficult and complex some legal assessments can be.
-Love and passion, hatred and jealousy can drive even the most righteous people to actions they would never normally commit.
-Therefore, not everyone who commits a crime is necessarily a criminal.
+Public Prosecutor Leander is known for his strict approach to legal proceedings, frequently demanding severe punishments, including the death penalty, for defendants.
+After encountering a complex case firsthand, his perspective on the legal system changes as he recognizes that intense emotions can drive individuals to unexpected actions.
+Consequently, Leander begins to adopt a more lenient and understanding stance in his cases to prevent wrongful convictions.

 After this experience, Leander takes a more lenient approach in the next case, pleading for understanding and leniency for a defendant whose jealous rage had driven him to a desperate act.
 In this way, Prosecutor Leander, who from now on looks at his cases from a less narrow perspective, can prevent the accused from being unjustly convicted and, moreover, reveal the true perpetrator of the murder for which the accused is in court.